Multifamily Marketing Ideas for 2020

 However, cost isn’t the only factor.
 The fastest-growing renter segment, high-income earners, primarily comprise people who earn over $150,000.
 This influx of wealthy renters shows that owning a home isn’t the ultimate goal anymore.
 Renting, for this demographic, allows for greater freedom, flexibility, and convenience, unlike home ownership.

 By the Numbers

 A RentPath study provided the following insights about the current renting population:

 - Nearly half of renters are 35 years or older.

 - 52% of renters have previously owned a home.

 - 50% of renters move at least every three years.

 - 85% of renters say that their rental home “needs to feel like home.”

 These statistics show that more people are renting by choice than ever before.
 Many residents have the means to buy a house but choose to rent instead.
 However, they still desire the feeling of “home” that was previously achieved by actual homeownership.

-With this in mind, property managers can strategically craft their multifamily marketing tactics to resonate with prospective renters.
+With this in mind, a property manager can strategically craft their multifamily marketing tactics to resonate with a particular target prospective resident demographic.